Fox-ML-infrastructure/FoxML_Core/LEGAL/FAQ.md

 ---

-### Q: Can I use the AGPL-3.0 version for internal evaluation or proof of concept?
+### Q: Can I use the Software for internal evaluation or proof of concept?

-**A:** No. The AGPL-3.0 version may NOT be used for any Commercial Use, including internal evaluation, proof of concept, or pilot projects within a business context.
-There is no "free trial" or "evaluation period" for Commercial Use.

-The 30-day evaluation period described in `LEGAL/SUPPORT_POLICY.md` is for **non-commercial evaluation only** and does not permit Commercial Use.
+**A:** Organizations may evaluate the Software for up to 30 days from initial download for testing and evaluation purposes without a paid license (see `COMMERCIAL_LICENSE.md` Section 2).
+Continued use after the 30-day evaluation period requires a commercial license.

-If you are a business, organization, or institution, you need a commercial license from the start, even for evaluation or experimental use.
+If you are a business, organization, or institution, you need a commercial license for any organizational use beyond the evaluation period.

 ---

-### Q: Can interns, contractors, or consultants use the AGPL-3.0 version?
+### Q: Can interns, contractors, or consultants use the Software for free?

-**A:** No. If they are using the Software in the scope of their work for a business or organization, that constitutes Commercial Use and requires a commercial license.
+**A:** No. If they are using the Software in the scope of their work for a business or organization, that constitutes organizational use and requires a commercial license.

-The AGPL-3.0 version is only permitted for:
+Free use is only permitted for:
 - Individual personal research (not for any business purpose)
-- Non-commercial academic research at degree-granting educational institutions (see `LEGAL/SUBSCRIPTIONS.md` for full definition)
+- Non-commercial academic research at qualifying tax-exempt institutions (see `LICENSE` for full definition)

 **Key point:** Use by employees, contractors, interns, or Affiliates in the scope of their work for a business entity requires a commercial license, regardless of their employment status.

 ---

-### Q: Can our Data Science team use AGPL while our ML Applications team uses a commercial license?
+### Q: Can some teams use it for free while others use a commercial license?

-**A:** No. You may not combine AGPL-3.0 copies with Commercial Use or use both licenses simultaneously within the same organization without a commercial agreement.
-If any part of your organization uses the Software for Commercial Use, all use within that organization requires a commercial license.
+**A:** No. If any part of your organization uses the Software for organizational purposes, all use within that organization requires a commercial license.
+Free use is only available for personal use and qualifying non-commercial academic research (see `LICENSE`).

-This is explicitly prohibited under the "NO MIXED USE" restriction (see `DUAL_LICENSE.md`).

 ---